 Not only can extended cell phone use and exposure dramatically increase the likelihood of developing certain brain cancers like glioma, but an article published in 2013 by the National Center for Biotechnology Information which is a branch of the United States National Library of Medicine, specifically stated that using a wireless headset was specifically linked to headaches, depression, feeling down, and waking in the night.

-“There were more statistically significant associations (36%) than could be expected by chance (5%).
+“There were more statistically significant associations (36%) that could be expected by chance (5%).
 Several were dose-dependent relationships.
 To safeguard young people’s well-being, we suggest limiting their use of cell phones and cordless phones to less than 15 minutes daily and employing a speaker-phone device for longer daily use.
 We recommend parental measures are taken to prevent young people from being woken by their cellphones.”

 Do Wireless Headphones Actually Emit EMF’s?

 When Apple released their new wireless headphones, the AirPod’s, people were understandably a bit critical of putting such a powerful wireless device so close the brain.
 According to Apple, the iPhone will communicate directly with the right Earbud, which will then send it’s own signal directly to the left earbud, resulting in the radiation carrying signal passing directly through the brain.

 However, these limits set by the FCC have been widely criticized as unsafe, biased, and largely the result of lobbying by cell phone and electronics manufacturers.
 In fact, a 2012 report by over 200 scientists called the Bioinitiative Report, appealed to the World Health Organization and the United Nations urging them to take immediate action on this issue, concluding that EMF’s are dangerous, even at acceptable limit’s set by industry guidelines.

 Getting back to the story I first found on Reddit, the 28-year-old man who was having symptomatic results from using his wireless Bose headphones finally tested them: